Food services available

 (9) Booking a minimum of a couple of weeks ahead is highly recommended – many departures sell out completely in advance.

 (10) When making a booking, you will select seats on a seating plan, so can see if window tickets are available etc.

-For a supplement of CHF 420 first class ticket holders will be able to benefit from a luxurious on board service, which will comprise:
+For a reservation fee of CHF 470, which is payable in addition to the ticket costs, first class ticket holders will be able to benefit from a luxurious on board service, which will comprise:

 Optional quality meals are served from the restaurant car on the trains to passenger’s seats in both 1st and 2nd class.